From The Village to The Cloud: My life in five minutes

 My path forward wasn't linear.

-• I dropped out of university to join a Andela (bootcamp) in my 2nd year.
+• I dropped out of university to join an Andela (bootcamp) in my 2nd year.
 I failed.

 • I got my first job as a frontend dev.
 I was fired three months later — AngularJS broke me.